noi-techpark/odh-docs/source/howto/tourism/getstarted.rst

 - :literal:`/api/{Name}` Return the whole dataset.
 - :literal:`/api/{Name}/{Id}` Return only item with given |li|\.
-- :literal:`/api/{Name}Localized` Return the whole dataset in only the given language (which is a mandatory part of the query).
-- :literal:`/api/{Name}Localized/{Id}` Return only item with given Id an in given language.
 - :literal:`/api/{Name}Reduced` Return only the list of Ids and respective name of the items in the dataset.
 It is useful to create lists of items or just to have an overview of the dataset's items.